 Campbell River Estuary

-Once an industrial mud pit, the Campbell River Estuary has undergone a dramatic transformation back into an area of rich diversity and beauty.
-These days, looking down into the shallow river water swirling lazily past the rocky shore, it is easy to spot dozens of finger-length Chinook fry milling about the weeds and algae.
-At the end of the twentieth century, such a sight would have been rare, despite the Campbell River's acclaimed status as one of British Columbia's most prolific salmon spawning rivers.
+Once an industrial mud pit, the Campbell River Estuary has undergone a dramatic transformation.
+These days, looking down into the shallow river water swirling lazily past the rocky shore, it is easy to spot dozens of finger-length Chinook fry milling about in the weeds and algae.
+At the end of the 20th century, such a sight would have been rare, despite the Campbell River's acclaimed status as one of British Columbia's most prolific salmon spawning rivers.

 Thanks to key partnerships and a caring community, the Nature Conservancy of Canada (NCC) has begun the revitalization of a lifeless shoreline into a thriving hub of nature.

 Reclaiming nature's bounty — the Baikie Island Nature Reserve

-In 1999, the Nature Conservancy of Canada (NCC), the City of Campbell River and the Tula Foundation joined forces to purchase a small island in the centre of the estuary, known as Baikie Island, and a portion of the adjacent foreshore.
-After extensive surveying and planning, restoration crews set to work ripping up concrete, excavating more than 38,000 cubic metres of fill and regrading the shoreline to its natural contours, digging two new backchannels and replanting native vegetation in marsh and riparian areas.
+In 1999, NCC, the City of Campbell River and the Tula Foundation joined forces to purchase a small island in the centre of the estuary, known as Baikie Island, and a portion of the adjacent foreshore.
+After extensive surveying and planning, restoration crews set to work ripping up concrete.
+They excavated more than 38,000 cubic metres of fill and regraded the shoreline to its natural contours.
+In addition, they dug two new backchannels and replanted native vegetation in marsh and riverbank areas.

 This video was made in partnership with the Vancouver Aquarium.